 “What do you know of me?”

 “I know this.
-The choice you make will be told by generations to come.”
+The choice you make will be told to generations to come.”

-The thought pleased her greatly.
-Still, she did not know then what she would choose, but somehow she was comforted.
+The thought pleased her.
+Still, she did not know what she would choose, but somehow she was comforted.

 “Please stay with me a while.”
 She felt an ease come over her.
 It was similar to the comfort she’d felt with her father before the vow had come between them.

 “My child, I am always with you.
 When you look for me, you will find me.”

 The next day on the way down from the hills, she remembered the words of the voice who addressed her as “My child.”

 When she stood before her father, her heart chanted them to her soul.
 On the way to the place of sacrifice, she whispered their comfort.

 When the moment finally came, she opened her eyes to her real Father, and He pulled her to Him and carried her Home.